-3.12 Overview of the following cryptographic systems 71

-3.13 ciphertext can correspond to all possible plaintexts 72

-3.14 Every ciphertext should correspond to every possible plaintext 73

-3.15 A simple authentication code 77

-3.16 Structure of a Turing reduction from factorization ${\mathcal F}$ to extracting roots ${\mathcal F}$ No 94

-3.17 Pseudo random number generator 96

-3.18 Pseudo-one-time pad 97

-$s^2 \pmod{n}$ -generator used as an asymmetric encryption system $\dots$ 102

-3.20 Chosen Ciphertext-cleartext attack on the $s^2 \pmod{n}$ -generator used as

-an asymmetric encryption system

-Collision of a permutation pair 105

-Mini-GMR for a one-bit-message. $s(0)$ and $s(1)$ are the possible signature

-Principle of GMR's basic signature

-Basic idea, how to use GMR for signing multiple messages

-Tree of references 110

-Signature for $m$ relative to reference $R_2 \ldots \ldots \ldots \ldots$

-"Top-down" and "bottom-up" calculations

-The digital signature system GMR

-Naive and insecure usage of RSA as an asymmetric encryption system

-Naive and insecure usage of RSA as a digital signature system 118

-3.31 Secure usage of RSA as an asymmetric encryption system: Redundancy

-is checked by a collision resistant hash function $h$ and indeterministic

-encryption 123

-3.32 Secure usage of RSA as a digital signature system with a collision resistant 104

-0.00 hash function $h$

-Sequence of steps in DES 128

-One iteration round of DES 129

-Decryption principle of DES

-Encryption function $f$ of DES

-Generation of partial keys with DES

-•

-Complementarity in the encryption function $f$ of DES

-Block patterns with ECB

-Construction of symmetrical resp. asymmetrical self-synchronizing stream 139

-3.42 cipher from symmetrical resp. asymmetrical block cipher: block cipher

-with block chaining 140

-3 /13 Block cipher with block chaining used for authentication: Constructed 140

-0.10 using a deterministic block cipher 142

-3 44 Pathological block cipher (only secure with plaintext blocks, which contain 172

-0.11 a 0 on the right-hand side 143

-3.45 Block cipher expanding by one bit 143

-Construction of a symmetrical self-synchronizing stream cipher from a 110

-3 deterministic block cipher: ciphertext feedback 145
+3.12 Overview of the following cryptographic systems 71 3.13 ciphertext can correspond to all possible plaintexts 72 3.14 Every ciphertext should correspond to every possible plaintext 73 A simple authentication code 77 3.16 Structure of a Turing reduction from factorization ${\mathcal F}$ to extracting roots) ∨ 94 3.17 Pseudo random number generator 96 3.18 Pseudo-one-time pad 97 3.19 $s^2 \pmod{n}$ -generator used as an asymmetric encryption system \ldots 102 3.20 Chosen Ciphertext-cleartext attack on the $s^2 \pmod{n}$ -generator used as an asymmetric encryption system 103 3.21 Collision of a permutation pair 105 3.22 Mini-GMR for a one-bit-message. $s(0)$ and $s(1)$ are the possible signature es107 3.23 Principle of GMR's basic signature 108 3.24 Basic idea, how to use GMR for signing multiple messages 110 3.25 Tree of references 110 3.26 Signature for m relative to reference R_2 112 3.27 "Top-down" and "bottom-up" calculations 113 3.28 The digital signature system GMR 114 3.29 Naive and insecure usage of RSA as an asymmetric encryption system 117 Naive and insecure usage of RSA as a digital signature system 118 3.31 Secure usage of RSA as an asymmetric encryption system: Redundancy is checked by a collision resistant hash function h and indeterministic encryption 123 3.32 Secure usage of RSA as a digital signature system with a collision resistant hash function h 124 3.33 Sequence of steps in DES 128 One iteration round of DES 129 Decryption principle of DES 130 Encryption function f of DES 131 Generation of partial keys with DES Complementarity in every iteration round of DES Complementarity in the encryption function f of DES Operation mode "electronic code book" 138 Block patterns with ECB 139 Construction of symmetrical resp. asymmetrical self-synchronizing stream cipher from symmetrical resp. asymmetrical block cipher: block cipher with block chaining 140 3.43 Block cipher with block chaining used for authentication: Constructed using a deterministic block cipher 142 3.44 Pathological block cipher (only secure with plaintext blocks, which contain a 0 on the right-hand side 143 3.45 Block cipher expanding by one bit 143 Construction of a symmetrical self-synchronizing stream cipher from a - 10 deterministic block cipher: ciphertext feedback 145